Rental Application Forms: What to Include & Free Templates

 11. Disclosure

-Without proper authorization in the disclosure, landlords are prohibited from moving forward with using the information provided or running necessary tenant reports.
-If applicants do not sign the application, it should immediately be returned to the applicant to retrieve a signature.
+This also provides landlords with approval to contact a tenant’s references, employer, and previous landlords to collect information regarding their payment history, tenancy, and overall character.
+With proper disclosure authorization, landlords can move forward with using the information provided or running necessary tenant reports.
+If applicants do not sign the application, it should immediately be returned to the applicant for signature.

 12. Applicant Signature & Date

-The very last section of the rental application should include a request for the applicant’s signature and date.
-Without an applicant’s signature and date, the application and disclosure are invalid.
+The last section of the rental application template should include a request for the applicant’s signature and date.
+The application and disclosure are invalid without an applicant’s signature and date.
 The signature also holds the tenant liable for all information provided on the application.
 If the tenant provides inaccurate or missing information, it gives the landlord reasons to deny the applicant.

 In the rental application form, landlords cannot ask questions about prohibited topics based on Fair Housing Laws.
 Fair Housing ensures no one engaging in housing-related activities like buying, selling, renting, or obtaining a mortgage is discriminated against based on personal characteristics.
 It is illegal to discriminate or deny an applicant based on race, color, national origin, religion, sex (including sexual orientation or gender identity), familial status, or disability.

-Some examples of questions that violate the Fair Housing Act:
+Some examples of questions that violate the Fair Housing Act are:

 - What is your sexual orientation?